OPERATION OF THE ASTROLABE

 ----------------------------------

-Set the date and hour for the moonrise.
+Set the date and hour for moonrise.

-is the place of the Moon at moonrise.
+place of the Moon at moonrise.

-Set the date and hour for the moonset.
+Set the date and hour for moonset.

-is the place of the Moon at moonset.
+place of the Moon at moonset.

 approximate place of the Moon for its culmination, which should be

-close for the given hour.
+close enough for the given hour.
+The Moob's longitude is read at this

 Set the date and given hour.